Skund404/WAWI-Claude/store_management/gui/views/dashboard/Dashboard and Analytics Integration Guide.md

 - Sales transactions
 - Purchase orders

 Each activity is color-coded by type and double-clicking an activity navigates to the relevant detailed view.
+The activity feed now updates in real-time when events occur, showing the most recent activities at the top.

 ### 4. Status Sections